Annuity RMD Strategies

-Whether you have one IRA or ten separate IRAs, our friends at the IRS are going to look at the total dollar amount of your qualified accounts in order to calculate your RMD annual payment.
-You can take that Required Minimum Distribution (RMD) from one IRA, or from multiple qualified accounts, just as long as the IRS dollar requirement is met.
+Whether you have one IRA or ten separate IRAs, our friends at the IRS will look at the total dollar amount of your qualified accounts in order to calculate your RMD annual payment.
+RMD can be deducted from one IRA, or from multiple qualified accounts, just as long as the IRS dollar requirement is met.

 Let’s say you have $300,000 in a traditional IRA, and you never plan on needing that asset to live on in retirement.
 If you placed that money in a fixed annuity with a contractual death benefit rider that guarantees a 5% growth, then the $300,000 will grow and compound by that amount every year.
-When you take your RMDs, the 5% death benefit growth will offset the dollar amount of the Required Minimum Distribution (RMD).
-The sooner you start this strategy before you turn 70 ½, the better because the $300,000 will be growing by an annual 5% before you are required to take your RMDs.
+This offset strategy allows you to take your RMDs while keeping your initial IRA total dollar amount intact for your listed beneficiaries and heirs.

-Another creative strategy to maximize the Required Minimum Distributions (RMDs), which you have to take, is to apply that annual dollar amount to a purchase of an annuity or life insurance policy.
-If you can qualify for life insurance, this would be the first choice because the death benefit would pass tax-free to your listed beneficiaries.
+Another creative strategy to maximize RMDs is to apply those annual dollar amounts to purchase of an annuity or life insurance policy.
+If you qualify for life insurance, this would be the first choice because the death benefit would pass tax-free to your listed beneficiaries.

 Figure out what the after-tax dollar amount would be from your RMD, then buy as much life insurance death benefit with that as possible.
 Term life insurance is the most efficient and lowest cost choice available and would maximize the dollar amount applied.